 Have you ever thought about your authority in Christ and what happens when you don't use it?
-In Matthew 16:13-19 Jesus asks the disciples who people think he is.
-Peter responded by saying, "You are the Christ, the Son of the living God.”
-Jesus was so pleased by Peter's answer that he said, "Blessed are you, Simon son of Jonah, because flesh and blood did not reveal this to you, but My Father who is in heaven.
-I also say to you that you are Peter, and upon this rock I will build My church; and the gates of Hades will not overpower it.
-I will give you the keys of the kingdom of heaven; and whatever you bind on earth shall have been bound in heaven, and whatever you loose on earth shall have been loosed in heaven.”
-And ever since that time this verse has been a source of confusion for many in regards to Peter and his authority within the church.
-Although Peter’s name in Greek means rock, Jesus was not saying that His church would be built on Peter.
-He was saying that the truth of what Peter had just revealed, that Jesus was the Son of the living God, is the rock upon which His church would be built.
-This unshakeable foundation, that Jesus is the Messiah, is what holds and binds the church together.
+In Matthew 16:13-19, Jesus asks the disciples who people think he is.
+Peter responded by saying, "You are the Christ, the Son of the living God."
+Jesus was so pleased by Peter's answer that he said, "Blessed are you, Simon son of Jonah because flesh and blood did not reveal this to you, but My Father who is in heaven.
+I also say to you that you are Peter, and upon this rock, I will build My church, and the gates of Hades will not overpower it.
+I will give you the keys of the kingdom of heaven, and whatever you bind on earth shall have been bound in heaven, and whatever you loose on earth shall have been loosed in heaven."
+Since that time, this verse has been a source of confusion for many regarding Peter and his authority within the church.
+Although Peter's name in Greek means rock, Jesus was not saying that His church would be built on Peter.
+He said that the truth of what Peter had just revealed that Jesus was the Son of the living God is the rock upon which His church would be built.
+This unshakeable foundation that Jesus is the Messiah is what holds and binds the church together.

 The translation of some of the words in Matthew 16:13-19 from English to Greek gives credence to this theory.